 AspireIT Core Values

-There are three core values for which evaluation shows to foster effectiveness and lead to the greatest impact for participants and their communities: peer mentorship, inclusivity, and hands-on engagement.
+Evaluation shows there are three core values that foster effectiveness and lead to the greatest impact for participants and their communities: peer mentorship, inclusivity, and hands-on engagement.
 Click on the icons below to get a brief overview of each value to keep at the forefront while planning and running programs.

 Looking for inspirational, engaging activities for program participants?
 Get started with these resources and tutorials.